The eVTOL Industry. Another OceanGate?

 What’s the Deal with eVTOL?

-So, eVTOL Advanced Air Mobility (AAM) or the “previously” used term Unmanned Air Mobility (UAM) is basically the fancy term for flying drone taxis.
-It’s supposed to be this revolutionary thing that’ll change how we move around cities.
+So, eVTOL Advanced Air Mobility (AAM) or the “previously” used term Unmanned Air Mobility (UAM) is basically the term for flying drone taxis.
+It’s supposed to be this revolutionary thing that’ll change how we move around megacities.
 Imagine hopping into a flying car instead of sitting in traffic for hours.
-Sounds cool, right?

 But here’s where it gets dicey.
-Many of these eVTOL companies are run by people who, frankly, don’t know jack about aviation.
+Many of these eVTOL companies are run by people who, frankly, don’t know jack shit about aviation.
 They’re tech bros who think flying a plane is just like playing with a bigger drone.
-Spoiler alert: it’s not.
+Well, it’s not.

 The Leadership Problem